 - Enter the “Start Time” and the “End Time”

-- Under “Virtual Open House URL” enter or paste your virtual showing/ live stream URL
+- Under “Virtual Open House URL” enter or paste your live stream open house URL

-The date and time of your virtual showing / live stream will be displayed on the REALTOR® Full Report, under the photos as shown below:
+The date and time of your virtual live stream open house will be displayed on the REALTOR® Full Report, under the photos as shown below:

-Users can use the “Open House” search in Matrix to review a virtual showing / live stream list.
+Users can use the “Open House” search in Matrix to review a live stream open house list.

-All virtual showing / live stream URLs entered into Matrix will also be displayed on REALTOR.ca for the public as shown below:
+All virtual live stream open house URLs entered into Matrix will also be displayed on REALTOR.ca for the public as shown below:

 For more information from CREA on adding a live stream open house to your REALTOR.ca listing, please click here.